 The only church building that continues to serve is the Catholic Newman Center close to campus.

 Now I know my morning walk was hardly a definitive church survey.
 I know new churches have been built in town and that others continue to thrive.
 Yet I couldn’t help thinking how diminished the Word of the Lord is these days.
 The closed church I grew up in across town has been used as a dance studio for students in an adjoining private school.
 The school property once served as the church manse, most students attend the all girls catholic school washington dc now a days.
+Some of students at that catholic school go to some high school tutoring classes to help them get better grades.

 The question remains, “What have we to hand off to the next generation of folks coming along?”